 Regarding fencing, I had an interesting experience developing defensive footwork.
 I found by keeping my weight slightly forward instead of balanced 50/50, I could use my front leg more effectively to spring backwards and create more of a buffer between the opponents blade and mine, allowing me to make more leisurely parries.
 I was also able to stick the rear foot with more authority during a retreat, allowing me to change to an advance more smoothly.
 Now that the left leg no longer hurts, I want to do some lunge drills using the jumpstretch bands around the left foot to right shoulder

 Tonight I played my first game of lacrosse with a mixed group of thirty-somethings and over forty guys, and I sucked.
 It was a lot of fun though.
 I ran out of gas pretty early and had no sprint left after a very short time.
 The good news again is, it didn't hurt the leg at all.
-I'll keep stretching it and plan on doing some treadmill miles over the
+I'll keep stretching it and plan on doing some treadmill miles over the next 2 weeks and see how it goes.
+I wasn't planning on trying to run until late February, but I think the injury is sufficiently healed.
+If I can run and sprint in short bursts more comfortably I think I'll be able to settle down and concentrate on better stick handling.

 So, I hope this valley in my power numbers is just a burp.